Oaxaca, Mexico has so much to offer that deciding where to go and what to do in Oaxaca over a short vacation can be a challenge.

 We link to products and services we think are useful for our readers.
 We may earn a commission for purchases made through some of these links.
 There’s no extra cost for you and it helps support our work.
 We really appreciate your support!

-First off, if you’re planning on visiting Oaxaca, make sure to read our Ultimate Guide to Oaxaca to learn more about everything this amazing city has to offer!
+First off, make sure to read our Ultimate Guide to Oaxaca to learn more about everything this amazing city has to offer!

 Mercado Benito Juárez